 ‘All businesses are all about people, both internal and external.’Himmat Singh, CEO of AIS Adhesives Ltd.

 This company’s remarkable turnaround was made possible because of the CEO’s plan to invest in people.
 The new CEO saw that his company’s connections had deteriorated, and consequently, re-opened lines of communication at every level.

 It is important for businesses to build strong rapport both internally and externally, and to understand how standardized processes, policies, and systems can be changed to suit people’s actual needs.
 Without the right people and the right connections, operations can be compromised all too quickly.

 Perseverance, agility, and strong relationships are key to business success.
 Leaders need to know when the time is right to buckle down and refuse to accept the status quo.
 Companies must also strive to create an agile and supportive environment so that when disaster hits, teams are willing and prepared to find the way out themselves.
 Moreover, trust and transparency should sit at the foundation of all businesses.
 Management teams should commit to openness and accountability in order to build a strong company culture and to maintain a respectable reputation.
 When these abilities and connections are lacking or non-existent, companies may struggle to withstand the bumpy road of business.

 At Mantu, we ensure that our clients are prepared to face any and all business challenges.
-Our expertise allows us to help businesses adapt, evolve and expand.
+Our expertise allows us to help businesses plan, adapt, evolve and expand.